By Sayer Ji

 Despite being at the top of the global food chain and industrial developmental ladder, the United States has a poor track record for delivering uncontaminated drinking water to the public.
-Even the nicest restaurants are guilty of serving you directly from the tap.
 It’s time to get real about the ‘tap water problem,’ one of the most significant vectors of toxicity of our age…

 Water is life, as the saying goes.
 And it’s more than just a poetic phrase.
 Water is so intrinsically connected to life, if you counted all the molecules in the human body, 99% of them would be water!